 If you are itching to do something active on your rest days, doing some cross-training is a great option.
 Cross-training can include walking, hiking, cycling, swimming, yoga, lifting weights, or any other active pursuit that isn't as high-impact as running.

-In the last couple of weeks leading up to your marathon, scale back significantly on overall mileage and difficulty of your runs to let your body rest up for race day.
-This is called tapering, and it's absolutely crucial to preparing your body to be in tip-top shape to cover the distance.
+Tapering: In the two or three weeks leading up to your marathon, scale back significantly on overall mileage and difficulty of your runs to let your body rest up for race day.

 While training, of course, you will be doing plenty of long runs without the benefit of aid stations.
 Several tried-and-true techniques to consider: